Sun Belt Conference: Men's basketball

-For the current season, see 2022–23 Sun Belt Conference men's basketball season.

 This list goes through the 2021–22 season.

+Women's basketball

+This list goes through the 2022–23 season.

 Championships

-Since the 2018–19 season, the Sun Belt Conference Men's and women's basketball tournaments, held in early March, have involved only 10 of the conference's 12 teams, and have been bracketed in a semi-stepladder format.
-The bottom four seeds play in the first round; the 5 and 6 seeds receive byes to the second round, the 3 and 4 seeds to the quarterfinals, and the top two seeds to the semifinals.
-The semifinals and finals are held in New Orleans; the 2019 men's and women's events were at Lakefront Arena, and from 2020 will be at Smoothie King Center.
+Since the 2022–23 season, the Sun Belt Conference men's and women's basketball tournaments, held in early March, have involved all 14 of the conference's teams, and have been bracketed in a semi-stepladder format.
+The bottom four seeds play in the first round; seed 5 through 10 receive byes to the second round, and the top 4 seeds to the quarterfinals.
+All rounds are held in Pensacola, Florida at Pensacola Bay Center since 2022.
 Winners of the tournaments earn automatic bids to their respective NCAA Division I basketball tournament.

 Baseball

 The Sun Belt Conference has sponsored an annual baseball tournament to determine the conference winner since 1978.
 South Alabama has won the most championships, at 13.